- Green Digital Charter

 - Signatory cities

-The Green Digital Charter will welcome participants at its stand of the Networking Village on Thursday 22 June morning (09:00 – 12:30, Résidence Palace).
+The Green Digital Charter welcomed participants at its stand of the Networking Village on Thursday 22 June morning (09:00 – 12:30, Résidence Palace).
 Signed by 52 European cities, the Charter sets energy efficiency as top priority for signatories.

 Digital solutions to save energy

 GDC signatories are compiling and implementing local and digital strategies to make the most efficient use of ICTs to improve the economic, social and environment wellbeing of their citizens.